mulesoft-assets/template-mkto2sfdc-lead-broadcast/README.md

 **Note:** the property **owner.sync.policy** can take any of the two following values:

 + **empty_value**: if the propety has no value assigned to it then application will do nothing in what respect to the lead and it'll just move the lead over.
-+ **syncOwner**: it will try to create the lead's owner if there is no occurence in the Salesforce instance B.
++ **syncOwner**: it will try to create the lead's owner if there is no occurence in the Salesforce instance and the owner is specified in source Marketo instance.

 #### SalesForce Connector configuration for company A